Friend of ex-Detroit mayor gets 21-year sentence for corruption

 Their convictions capped the biggest public corruption probe in Detroit in decades.
 At least 18 city officials and 16 other individuals who did business with the city were convicted of corruption offenses from Kilpatrick’s tenure as mayor.

 Kilpatrick’s father, Bernard Kilpatrick, also was convicted of filing a false tax return.
-His sentencing is scheduled for Oct.
-17. (Reporting by Steve Neavling; Writing by David Bailey; Editing by Mary Wisniewski and Gunna Dickson)
+His sentencing is scheduled for October 17.

+Reporting by Steve Neavling; Writing by David Bailey; Editing by Mary Wisniewski and Gunna Dickson